 - Accurate reagent dispensing and mixing are of prime importance.
-Since the volumes dispensed are small it is imperative to use instruments that have been properly calibrate to avoid pipetting error. - Insufficient mixing of components prior to plating the culture master mix and insufficient mixing during the addition of luminescence reagents to cultures in the 96-well plate can also lead to high CVs.
+Small volumes are dispensed and the use of instruments that have not been calibrated correctly or have not be calibrated for a long period of time, can lead to high CVs. - Insufficient mixing of components prior to plating the culture master mix and insufficient mixing during the addition of luminescence reagents to cultures in the 96-well plate can also lead to high CVs.
 Use repeater pipettes.
 Never use syringes with needles to dispense reagents.
 Use calibrated or self-calibrating electronic pipettes or dispensers to add and mix the luminescence reagents. - If the luminometer requires determining the "gain" empirically, it is possible that this parameter has not been optimally set and will result in an incorrect signal to noise ratio.
 Once the optimal "gain" has been set for the instrument, it should not be changed. - Perform a minimum of 6 replicates per point.